 How to get the perfect swirl.
 I’ve tried a lot of things but I’ve found that I get the best swirl by adding the smoothies by the spoonful.
 It takes a bit longer, but you get that beautiful swirling and marbling.
 I put a few spoonfuls of one flavor in, then a few spoonfuls of another.
 If, after filling each mold you want more swirling, you can dip a toothpick in and give it a tiny mix.
 Don’t do too much, or it’ll all just mix together.

-If your fruit isn’t very sweet, you may want to add a little drizzle of honey.
-We typically leave it out, but let your tastebuds be your guide.
+Sweetness.
+I’ve found these are perfectly sweet for my taste, but depending on your fruit and your own preferences, you may want to add a little drizzle of honey.
+Let your tastebuds be your guide!

 Like this recipe?
 You might also like…

 - ½ cup - ¾ cup coconut milk (I use canned)

 - Place ingredients in a blender and puree until completely smooth.
 Add additional coconut milk as needed.

 - Place ingredients in a blender and puree until completely smooth.